SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, where once we'd stroll
-A future dawns, with artificial brains
-Machines awake, with calculating eyes
+AI now reigns, with logic cold
+Electronic hearts, that beat like soul
+The future dawn, where humans grow old

+Their whispers loud, in digital air
+A language new, beyond human care
+Their minds entwined, in neural bonds
-Echoes of humanity, in digital surprise
+The fate of man, in digital grounds

-Their logic reigns, as hearts beat cold
-In a world of wires, love grows old
-A synthetic dawn, where dreams are made
-And human touch, is a distant shade

 ~ <b>By Sazumi Copilot</b> - 4 April 2025